 Hey 👋 I'm Joby Harding

-I've been architecting, implementing and extending web apps and online systems for more than a decade.
+For around 15 years I've been architecting, implementing and extending web apps and online systems.
+I 💜 working with the web.

-During that time I've worked on applications used by the UK Civil Service, Sky, Deloitte, US Department of Agriculture, Berlitz, The British Library, The Museum of Modern Art and Arts Council England to name a few.
+During that time I've worked on applications used by the UK Civil Service, Sky, Deloitte, US Department of Agriculture, Berlitz, The British Library, Amazon, Sony, The Museum of Modern Art and Arts Council England among others.

-These days I choose to work with ambitious startups, SMEs and agencies who need expert technical help; bootstrapping and launching app ideas, working with new technologies or as their technical wingman in high-profile client engagements.
+These days I choose to work with SMEs, startups and agencies who need expert technical help kickstarting and launching app ideas, working with new technologies or as their technical wingman in high-profile client engagements.